-For example, valuable assets in an enterprise are attached with active RFID tags and RFID tag readers are deployed inside the enterprise.
-The RFID tag readers can track active RFID tags to manage valuable assets, and record moving tracks of valuable assets to achieve asset management such as automatic inventory checking.
-However, radio technologies used by active tags are diverse, such as RFID, Bluetooth Low Energy (BLE), and ZigBee.
-Access devices need to fast integrate with the various wireless access modes in the IoT field.
-This integration issue needs to be solved and is crucial to the large-scale promotion of IoT enterprise-grade applications in WLANs.
+For example, valuable assets in an enterprise are attached with active RFID tags, and RFID tag readers are deployed inside the enterprise.
+The RFID tag readers can track active RFID tags to manage valuable assets by recording their movements.
+This enables the management of valuable assets for various purposes, such as automatic inventory checking.
+Radio technologies used by active tags are diverse, such as RFID, Bluetooth Low Energy (BLE), and Zigbee.
+Access devices need to integrate quickly with the various wireless access modes in the IoT field.
+The smooth integration of these various technologies needs to be resolved, and is crucial to the large-scale promotion of IoT enterprise-grade applications in WLANs.

-To enable the converged access, Huawei developed IoT APs.
+To enable converged access, Huawei developed IoT APs.
 IoT connection modes, such as Bluetooth and RFID, are provided for Wi-Fi products that have been widely deployed and maturely applied.
-On the basis of Wi-Fi, Huawei's IoT AP solution achieves co-site, one backhaul, unified access, and unified management of various IoT connection modes on an AP, and supports flexibility and scalability.
+On the basis of Wi-Fi, Huawei's IoT AP solution supports flexibility and scalability.
+It achieves co-site, single backhaul, unified access, and unified management of various IoT connection modes on an AP.